ihumanable/patch/pages/guide-book/02-patching.md

 When `Example.example(1)` is evaluated it will try the first function.
 This function has a different arity so it will raise `BadArityError`, this is one of the two errors that engages passthrough behavior.
 Since the first entry in the stack resulted in a logical passthrough `Patch` will try the next entry.
 The next entry has the right arity and results in `{:patched, 1}` being returned.

 When `Example.example(1, 2, 3)` is evaluated, it's a bit simpler.
-The first function is tried and it matches in arity so it immediately retruns `{:patched, 1, 2, 3}` and evaluation is completed.
+The first function is tried and it matches in arity so it immediately returns `{:patched, 1, 2, 3}` and evaluation is completed.

 #### Stacking and Matching

-Another problem that Stacked Callables helps solve is composablity when patching with pattern matching.
+Another problem that Stacked Callables helps solve is composability when patching with pattern matching.
 Consider the following example module.

 ```elixir
 defmodule Example do